Unlike Katrina, Alia Bhatt Has Surely IMPRESSED Ranbir Kapoor’s Family; Riddhima GIFTS This To Her

 Neetu Kapoor Bonds With Alia

-Going by Neetu Kapoor's comments on Alia Bhatt's posts on Instagram, one can assume that the duo do share a warm bonding.
-And things are not as similar as, what used to be between Neetu Kapoor and Katrina Kaif.
+Going by Neetu Kapoor's comments on Alia Bhatt's posts on Instagram, one can assume that the duo does share a warm bonding.
+And things are not similar to what used to be between Neetu Kapoor and Katrina Kaif.

-Kapoors Gel Up With Bhatts
+The Kapoors Gel With The Bhatts

 Recently, Rishi Kapoor also tweeted about being close to the Bhatt family and dropped a major hint about Ranbir-Alia's affair.